Tremont, Camino, Carson, and Henson share the same underlying structure and functionality. This guide applies to all these templates.

 - The header slides up and off the page as you scroll down.
 When you scroll up, it reappears.

-- Use the tweaks in the Header section of the Style Editor to adjust the padding and spacing.
+- Use the tweaks in the Header section of Site Styles to adjust the padding and spacing.

 - You can set the maximum and minimum sizes for any text in the header.